Ahirudin Attan

-Datuk Ahirudin bin Attan, (born 20 December 1961) also known as Rocky Bru, is a Malaysian blogger, journalist and former editor of several New Straits Times Press (NSTP) publications, including the Business Times, The Malay Mail and The Sunday Mail.
+Datuk Ahirudin bin Attan (born 20 December 1961) also known as Rocky Bru is a Malaysian blogger, journalist and former editor of several New Straits Times Press (NSTP) publications, including the Business Times, The Malay Mail and The Sunday Mail.
 He currently runs a blog, dubbed Rocky's Bru, and resides in Kuala Lumpur.
+He also runs a podcast and serves as Group Advisor to Big Boom Media (BBM) Sdn Bhd, a digital media company based in Kuala Lumpur.

 Journalism

 Ahirudin's first foray into journalism was as a journalist for the Business Times in 1985, after graduating from Institut Teknologi MARA (now Universiti Teknologi MARA or UiTM).
 In 1992, he served as the group's London correspondent and furthered his studies in Cardiff in 1993, taking up a course in Advanced Journalism.
 Ahirudin was appointed Editor of the Business Times in 1997 and remained so until he was appointed Acting Editor of The Malay Mail on 16 October 2001.
 Following a restructuring of the news desk, he was reappointed as the Executive Editor of both the Malay Mail and Sunday Mail on 1 May 2004.

 On 13 February 2006, Ahirudin resigned from his editorial position as the newspaper was revamped to cater to younger readerships.
 Ahirudin further departed from the New Straits Times Press in May 2006, amid speculation that included a "run-in with the present head honchos in the organisation."
 Ahirudin had been with the NSTP for 21 years.

 Ahirudin was the President of the National Press Club from 2003 to 31 March 2007, and was succeeded by Mokhtar Hussain, his brother, and remained as its adviser until March 2009.
 He is also an Editorial Consultant, and columnist.